formancehq/docs/oss/ledger/guides/prerequisites.md

 # Do this first: Prerequisites for using the guides

 The guides in this section all involve the movement of money to and from various accounts.
 In the real world, money should only enter your ledger from the `@world` account when real money moves into real accounts that you are tracking.
-However, to let you run demonstrations in the guides, we need to seed the example accounts with funds.
+However, to run the demonstrations in the guides, we need to seed the example accounts with funds.

 **This is not realistic** and you should as a general rule never arbitrarily create money without a corresponding movement of money in the real world!